jeffreylederer/Tournament/readme.md

 - Start Week - Which order of play week item for the first week of the league.
 See Order of play chapter below.

 - Team Size – how many players on each team
+-
+- Divisions - number of divisions, the default is 1
+-
+- Playoffs Allowed - this will allow admin to select weeks in schedule for playoffs

 - Allowed Ties – if matches can end in a tie score.